fed/config/README.md

 * [prettier-atom](https://atom.io/packages/prettier-atom) (do not install Linter when prompted to, Nuclide Code Diagnostics will take care)
 * [css-comb](https://atom.io/packages/css-comb)

-Remember to enable *format on save* on both Prettier and CSSComb.
+Remember to enable Prettier's *format on save* option.

-*Note:* for some reason, Flow support is not being shipped with Nuclide by default.
-That's why we need to install ide-flowtype as well.
-Make sure to enable "Use the Flow binary included in each project's flow-bin (requires restart)" on the Nuclide settings (can also be toggled on the ide-flowtype package settings).
+Also, make sure to enable "Use the Flow binary included in each project's flow-bin (requires restart)" under Language Settings > Flow on the Nuclide settings.

 Editor and package settings can be found [here](./nuclide-config.cson).